fermyon/developer/content/spin/kubernetes.md

 | installer.hostEtcContainerdPath | `/etc/containerd` | Directory where containerd's config.toml is located                      |
 | installer.hostBinPath           | `/usr/local/bin`  | Directory where the shim binary should be installed to (must be on PATH) |

 > NOTE: Because it is difficult to cover all Kubernetes environments there are no default values for node selectors or tolerations but they are configurable through values.
-We recommend that you configure some sensible defaults for your environment.
+We recommend that you configure some sensible defaults for your environment:

 ```console
 $ helm install fermyon-spin oci://ghcr.io/fermyon/charts/spin-containerd-shim-installer --version 0.8.0